Ebarashi/LInkerAttack/README.md

 *The secret binary file is already included with the changed dynamic section params, it's named sec.

-After completing these steps , type ./sec and you have the program running! and each type you type the password into the console it will be sent to the server.
+After completing these steps , type ./sec and you have the program running! and each time you type the password into the console it will be sent to the server.

 Screenshots of changed dynamic sections , and examples of sent password to server: